-8.5 Preparation and labelling of Investigational Medicinal Product
+8.5 Preparation and labeling of Investigational Product

-Aim: To give a precise and complete description of the preparation and labelling of the IMP
+Aim: To give a precise and complete description of the preparation and labeling of the IP

-- The protocol should include:
+The protocol should include:

-- The form of the drug(s) including placebos if used in the trial

-- Details on how the drug is to be prepared
+- The form of the drug(s) including placebos if used in the trial - Details on how the drug is to be prepared

-- Technical modalities if applicable (e.g. if the product is to be given in a syringe and is a powder and needs to be reconstituted, this should be described here)

-- Details on packaging & labelling
+- Technical modalities if applicable (e.g. if the product is to be given in a syringe and is a powder and needs to be reconstituted, this should be described here) - Details on packaging & labeling

-Preparation and labelling of the investigational medicinal products should be completed in accordance with the relevant GMP guidelines.
+Preparation and labeling of the investigational medicinal products should be completed in accordance with the relevant GMP guidelines.